3mcd/ericmcd.com/contents/articles/browsers-as-peers/index.md

 server(s).

 In my opinion, the two most notable benefits of P2P are:
-- Lower latency and increased reliability due to lack of a central server.
+- Lower latency and increased reliability (no central point of failure).
-- Data is guaranteed to stay out of the hands of the service (like Facebook).
+- Privacy due to lack of a central server.

 ### P2P in the browser